yearn/yearn-comms/pages/annoucements.md

 ---
-layout: annoucements
+layout: announcements
-title: Annoucements
+title: Announcements
-permalink: "/annoucements/"
+permalink: "/announcements/"
 ---

-This page has the most up to date annoucements from Yearn Finance.
+This page has the most up to date announcements from Yearn Finance.